daos-stack/daos/utils/debug/README-network.md

 - `ibswitches`

 To test RDMA communications with ib network:
-- `ibping`: require to be run as root or to have write priviledge on devices `/dev/infiniband/umad*`
+- `ibping`: require to be run as root or to have write privilege on devices `/dev/infiniband/umad*`

 To test IB Verbs with `ibv_rc_pingpong`:
 - client: `ibv_rc_pingpong -d <ib device> -i <ib index> -g <server gid> -p <server port> <server ip>`